Walk-In Advising Hours, Fall 2018

 Students who have been assigned a faculty adviser may consult that adviser for academic planning and support but still must see one of the graduate student undergraduate advisers for course approval, planning form updates, and guidance regarding departmental requirements and regulations.

-The Director of Undergraduate Studies, Professor Andrew Nathan, oversees the undergraduate program.
+The Director of Undergraduate Studies, Professor David Johnston, oversees the undergraduate program.
 He is available during his office hours and by appointment.
 While students should first seek advising at the undergraduate advising office, the undergraduate advisers or Undergraduate Program Coordinator will refer students in exceptional situations to the Director of Undergraduate Studies.

-The Undergraduate Program Coordinator, Michael Gildin, is often the first point of contact for students seeking information about any aspect of the department's majors and concentrations.
+The Undergraduate Program Coordinator, Maria Lema, is often the first point of contact for students seeking information about any aspect of the department's majors and concentrations.
 The Coordinator can provide details about program requirements, seminar registration, and the honors program.
 The Program Coordinator cannot approve courses to be applied toward the major (for that, please see an undergraduate adviser or the Director of Undergraduate Studies).

 Economics-Political Science Adviser